MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-best-practices.md

 ## Principles of report design

 A report page has limited space and one of the hardest things is to fit all the elements you want into that space – and still have that info be easily understood.
 Also, don’t underplay the value of a visually appealing report.
-The key is to find the balance between appealing and useful.
+The key is to find the balance between a report that is appealing and one that is useful.

 Let’s take a look at layout, clarity, and aesthetics.